This article is part of a larger series on Retail Management.

-Here are some tips to help you market your gift guide to the right audience.
+Here are some ways to help you market your gift guide to the right audience.

 Email is still one of the most effective marketing methods available.
-Compared to social media marketing, email gets you nearly five times more buyers than other marketing channels.
+According to a widely reported stat, email gets you nearly 40 times more customers than Facebook and Twitter combined.
 Most people on your list are more likely interested in what you have to offer, so the chances of purchasing are high.
 You can also create personalized campaigns by segmenting your list and sending them personalized gift guides to increase the chances of conversion.

 Sending a series of email campaigns promoting your holiday gift guide will likely increase conversions.
 Some ideas for email marketing campaigns include: